nathan-pj/foodstats/README.md

 I made this app with React to help anymore easily track calories and macronutrients.

-The API this uses is by https://www.edamam.com/.
+This uses the https://www.edamam.com/ API.

 Visit https://nathan-pj.github.io/foodstats/ to use this app.